You can call our Sales Team at 512-410-0303 and they can take your order over the phone.

-Calton Cases are sold in-store and online through a select group of authorized dealers who are knowledgeable about our cases.
-They will answer any questions and help you measure your instrument to identify the proper case style.
+You can purchase from a select group of dealers and luthiers who are knowledgeable about our cases.
+They can also help answer questions and measure your instrument to identify the proper case style or size.

 Does Calton make a case to fit my ‘super special, crazy-shaped’ instrument?